Adlactor/HQCNN_CSAI_Y1_Internship/README.md

 2. Splits each 28×28 image into 2×2 patches (stride=2 by default).
 3. Encodes each patch via the ENEQR PennyLane encoder into a vector of length **wires** (default q=4).
 4. Stores `states` (shape `[N, nrow, ncol, wires]`) and `labels` in `eneqr_states.h5`.
-  * NOTE: for V1-3, you need to precompute the dataset by modifying q=2 instead of 4, for V4 keep q=4. (- Mahmoud Sallam)
+  * NOTE: for V1-3, you need to precompute the dataset by modifying q=2 instead of 4, for V4 keep q=4.

 After completion, you will see: